IB Diploma Programme at AIS Singapore

 Which Universities Accept the IB Diploma?

-Students with an International Baccalaureate Diploma have access to a wide range of universities worldwide.
-The IBDP is recognised and accepted by leading universities globally, offering students numerous options for higher education.
-Students should research and understand the specific subject requirements for their desired career paths.
-For instance, if a student aspires to become a doctor, a strong foundation in science subjects such as Biology, Chemistry, and Physics is typically required for medical school admission.
-IB schools in Singapore prepare students for entry to top universities in Australia, the UK, USA, and Asia-Pacific.
+Research shows that IB students have higher university completion rates (research.acer.edu.au) than students from other curricula.
+Students should research the specific subject requirements for their desired career paths.
+For instance, if a student aspires to become a doctor, a strong foundation in science subjects such as Biology, Chemistry, and Physics is typically required.

 How is the IBDP Graded?